mattsayre/hack-4-cause-2019-plan/team-onboarding.md

 # team onboarding
-All teams go thru the following steps to get onboarded
+All Hack for a Cause teams go thru the following steps to get onboarded at the event:

 - [ ] sign-up on the [onboarding form](https://forms.gle/aYMg9M2vFdFTgAhH6)
 - [ ] have an OSS Wrangler create a repo in the [this organization](https://github.com/Hack4Eugene) using the [short-challenge-name]-[team-name] format